Medical oncology treats breast cancer using chemotherapy or other medications.

 The good news is the majority of our patients who work are now able to keep working throughout their chemotherapy, though we do suggest a lighter work schedule or maybe a few days off here and there.

-If needed, you will also have access to EvergreenHealth's Palliative Care experts, who can help with symptom management.
+If needed, you will also have access to EvergreenHealth's Palliative Medicine experts, who can help with symptom management.

 Hair loss is perhaps the biggest concern about undergoing chemotherapy.
 Many of our patients have had some success in reducing hair loss, and increasing the rate of regrowth after treatment ends, by using a cooling cap.
 Cooling caps are tightly fitting, strap-on, helmet-type hats filled with a gel coolant that's chilled to between -15 to -40 degrees.